-On July 20, 2022, we completed the sale of all of our Issuer II Class C Units in Theravance Respiratory Company, LLC ("TRC") representing our 85% economic interest in the sales-based royalty rights on worldwide net sales of GSK's TRELEGY ELLIPTA ("TRELEGY") to Royalty Pharma (NASDAQ: RPRX) for over \$1.5 billion in potential total value (the "TRELEGY Royalty Transaction").
-The TRELEGY Royalty Transaction is intended to provide us near-, mid- and long-term value with (i) an upfront cash payment of approximately \$1.1 billion received on July 20, 2022, (ii) up to \$250.0 million in additional milestone payments contingent on the achievement of certain TRELEGY net sales thresholds between 2023 and 2026 and (iii) outer year royalties to us providing an opportunity to receive an estimated net present value ("NPV") of approximately \$200.0 million.
+On July 20, 2022, we completed the sale of all of our equity interests in Theravance Respiratory Company, LLC ("TRC") representing our 85% economic interest in the sales-based royalty rights on worldwide net sales of GSK's TRELEGY ELLIPTA ("TRELEGY") to Royalty Pharma Investments 2019 ICAV ("Royalty Pharma") for over \$1.5 billion in potential total value (the "TRELEGY Royalty Transaction").
+The TRELEGY Royalty Transaction is intended to provide us near-, mid- and long-term value with (i) an upfront cash payment of approximately \$1.1 billion received on July 20, 2022, (ii) up to \$250.0 million in additional milestone payments contingent on the achievement of certain TRELEGY net sales thresholds between 2023 and 2026 and (iii) outer year royalties.